matthew-morgan/techreturners-mars-rover-2022/README.md

 ![Mars Rover](rover_128.png)
 # Techreturners - Mars Rover Challenge

 The challenge is to create a program that will take a string of commands and move a rover around a grid.
 The rover can move forward, turn left, and turn right.
 The rover can also detect when it is at the edge of the grid and stop moving if it detects that it is at the edge of the grid.
+Optionally, the rover can wrap around the plateau.

 The solution is a Typescript program.